Are Dividends Taxed in Retirement? Simple Answers for Investors

 Once you know what type of dividend you’re earning, the next step is understanding how tax rates apply.
 The good news is that many retirees pay less tax on dividends than they expect.

-For qualified dividends, the rates are linked to your total income level:
+For qualified dividends, the rates are linked to your total taxable income.
+For the 2026 tax year, here's how the brackets break down:

 Ordinary dividends, however, don’t get this break.
 They’re taxed just like wages or pension income, according to your standard tax bracket.